 The forest is situated below sea levels, hence occasional mini lakes or swaps are formed throughout the copse.
 Reserve’s other attractions are Lago Delle Nazioni or the Nation’s lake, the ancient village of Volano at Lido di Volano, Pomposa Abbey, the medieval rest stop of Rome’s pilgrims.

-Time-respected capital city of Emilia-Romagna region, Bologna, is characterised as lively, historic and intellectual.
-Piazza Maggiore marks the historic core of this multidimensional metropolitan- edged with restaurants, local cafes, castles, museums and art exhibitions, together with the hearty focal points of the metropolitan for the locals and students to meet up.
+The time-respected capital city of the Emilia-Romagna region, Bologna, is characterized as lively, historic and intellectual.
+Piazza Maggiore marks the historic core of this multidimensional metropolitan- edged with restaurants, local cafes, castles, museums, and art exhibitions, together with the hearty focal points of the metropolitan for the locals and students to meet up.

 Bologna’s tallest structures are respectively Asinelli and Garisenda leaning towers, symbolizing the country’s oldest slanting towers, even before the Pisan famous similitude.
 Notable intellectual representation of Bologna’s former society is reflected in its castles and churches constructed and decorated by many renowned artists, and in Bologna’s ancient University that has been serving the academic cause unceasingly up to present.

 Neptunes’ fountain, gothic churches, the cathedral, flawless art collections in museums, palaces, and many art galleries that inspire praise in each viewer.
 The town is rewarded with the title of country’s capital of gastronomy- Bolognese mouthwatering cuisine.